imjoy-team/imjoy-rpc/javascript/README.md

 ### `imjoyRPC.waitForInitialization`

-This function is used to listen for instructions from the core:
+This function is used to setup a base frame for running plugins.
+It will send `imjoyRPCReady` signal to the imjoy-core and listen for the `initialize` signal.
+Once received, it will call `setupRPC` with the `config` from the imjoy-core:
 ```html
 <script
   type="text/javascript"